solomonchidera/Resources/README.md

 # Resources
-this is one of my oldest repo with codes i'll probably cringe out when i see them now 😂
+this is a repo where i practice concepts